SushmaBanu89/Telecom_Churn-Data-Analysis/README.md

 # Telecom_Churn-Data-Analysis
-📊 Telecom Customer Churn Analysis Project This project presents an in-depth analysis of telecom customer churn using Python, SQL, and Excel.
+📊 Telecom Customer Churn Analysis Project This project presents an in-depth analysis of telecom customer churn using Python, SQL and Excel.
 The goal is to identify key factors influencing customer churn and suggest actionable insights to help reduce attrition.
 🔍 Project Overview
 Explored and cleaned a telecom customer dataset.